Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Pärnu

-Pärnu is the ultimate summer holiday destination in Estonia and attracts travelers with its large sandy beach, numerous restaurants, cocktail bars, spas, and a relaxed atmosphere.
-As we left our swimming suits in the last hotel, we just walked on the long, white sandy beaches.
-Blessed by the best sun in Estonia, the shallow water was quite warm.
+Pärnu is the ultimate summer holiday destination in Estonia, attracting travelers with its large sandy beach, numerous restaurants, cocktail bars, soothing spas, and an overall laid-back atmosphere.
+Even without our swimsuits, we enjoyed a leisurely walk along the long stretches of white sandy beaches.
+Blessed by Estonia’s finest sunshine, the shallow waters welcomed us with surprisingly warm temperatures.

 Tallinn Airport